AmpersandJS/ampersandjs.com/learn_markdown/state.md

 // Since this a state object it triggers a `change:name` on
 // the `profile` object.
-// In addition, since it's a child that event propagates
+// In addition, since profile is a child the event will
-// up.
+//propagate up.
 More on that below.
 ```

 ## Event bubbling, derived properties based on children